| |

 What is that need?

-It has to do with self-identity.
+It focuses on self-identity.
 Generally speaking,

 men inherently need to be recognized as people of value and accomplishment